benschw/horde/drivers.md

 #### name

-This property is used as your application's container name in docker, its service name in consul, and by default is used to generate a host name for your app.
+This property is used as your application's container name in docker, its service name in consul, and by default is used to generate a host name for your app (http://_name_.horde).

 	{
 		...